Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 It's a debated question, but people generally tend to either love or hate the combination of orange and espresso.

-Some find that the zesty citrus flavor of orange compliments the bitter notes of espresso perfectly, while others find the combination to be far too strong and overwhelming.
+Some find that the zesty citrus flavor of orange complements the bitter notes of espresso perfectly, while others find the combination to be far too strong and overwhelming.

-However, if you prefer more mellow flavors, then you might want to stick to traditional espresso or try another flavor combination altogether.
+However, if you prefer milder flavors, you might want to stick to traditional espresso or try another flavor combination altogether.

-Ultimately, it’s up to you to decide whether or not orange and espresso go together – so why not experiment and see if you like this combination?
+Ultimately, it's up to you to decide whether orange and espresso pair well together, so why not experiment and see if you like this combination?

 Below, you'll find the ingredients that are needed to get started.
 Afterward, I'll talk more about the ratio of orange juice to espresso so that you can make the best coffee at home!